pactus-project/pactus.org/docs/guide/learn-certificate.md

 ## Certificate Verification

 For each round validators cast their votes by signing `BlockHash | Round`.
-A valid certificate should have signature from validators with more than 2/3 of the stake for that round.
+A valid certificate should have signatures from validators with more than 2/3 of the stake for that round.
 If enough votes are collected, the signatures will be aggregated into one single signature.
 To verify the aggregated signature, from `Committers` and `Absentees` the aggregated public key can be formed and therefore Signature can be verified.